Social Action

 • Third & Fourth Academics (Partnership): Sustained, year-long collaboration with one community organization to develop deeper relationships and lasting impact.

-Student voices and leadership shape the vision and programming through the Social Action Student Advisory Board (SASAB), Social Action Leaders (SALs), and Reflection Teams — ensuring authentic, peer-led engagement.
+Student voices and leadership shape the vision and programming through the Social Action Student Advisory Board (SASAB), Social Action Leaders (SALs), and Reflection Team — ensuring authentic, peer-led engagement.

-Students collaborate with over 30 partner organizations throughout the DC Metro Area, addressing critical needs in education, environmental protection and restoration, equitable access to housing and food, inclusion initiatives, and elderly care support, among others.
+Students collaborate with over 30 partner organizations throughout the DC Metro Area, addressing critical needs in education, environmental protection and restoration, equitable access to housing and food, inclusion initiatives, and elderly care support.

 Through this transformative work, students grow in social awareness and leadership — fully embodying our Sacred Heart mission and revealing Christ’s love in the world around them.